claudiarella/academic-kickstart/content/project/effective field theory/index.md

 +++
-title = "My Project Name"
-date = 2020-01-31T13:44:32+01:00
+title = "Effective Field Theory" date = 2020-01-31T13:44:32+01:00
-draft = false
+draft = true

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`